-The Gunn Historical Museum in the Washington Green Historic District, in Connecticut, located in a 1781 residence has many of the Logan artifacts, photos, stories, etc. Gunn Historical Museum
+The Gunn Historical Museum in the Washington Green Historic District, in Connecticut, has many of the Logan artifacts, photos, stories, etc. Gunn Historical Museum

 Read my next blog for the fascinating “could be’s and probably are’s” of John Loggan’s ancestors in “Logan Theories…“.
 DNA has proven my connection to this John first through a Yahoo group I joined many moons ago.
 Later, I found out that a gentleman that had helped me for years and I are 3rd cousins, 1x removed.
 He is also the President of the Clan Logan Society International!
 We share our third great grandfather, Lemuel H. Logan.
 Together we are bound to find the connection between John and Scotland.

 Other Logan name variations are: Loban, Lobban, Loben, Logan, Logane, Logen, Loggan, Loggane, Loggans, Login.

 Read more about our Lowland Logan’s at